 Diabetes is the leading cause of blindness in individuals 20-74.
 Having high blood glucose and high blood pressure over a long period of time can damage these tiny blood vessels and cause cataracts and glaucoma.

 Diabetes requires 24/7 care to stay in good blood glucose control.
 There is no vacation from diabetes – the need for care doesn’t stop at school, work, play – anytime!
 All of the energy required to stay on top of a chronic illness like diabetes can result in burnout, where people grow tired of managing diabetes and may start to ignore it for days, weeks, months – or longer!

 - Some good links to help you are from the Joslin Diabetes Center and the Behavioral Diabetes Institute.

-- Dr. William Polonsky’s book, Diabetes Burnout can be purchased on amazon.com.
+- Dr. William Polonsky’s book, Diabetes Burnout can be purchased online or from most book stores.

 Diabetes and Depression

 People with diabetes are at a higher risk for developing depression than people without diabetes.
 Signs and symptoms of depression can be found here.